 “It was a good fit,” he said.
 “Who wouldn’t want to play beside Julius Peppers and Brian Urlacher?
 They’re a first-class organization.
 They do things right.
 They got a lot of good pieces to make it happen.”

 One hears a lot of this sort of thing at nearly every free agency cycle, so it’s worth a deeper look at the fundamental irrelevance of statements like this about Cleveland and the Browns.

 First, of course, it should be acknowledged that Manningham and Mincey are getting at something true and important when they refer to the ineptitude of an organization that has been the league’s biggest embarrassment for more than a decade, and still amazingly has no better option than Colt McCoy on the horizon at the game’s most important position.
 But this is something that should theoretically be fixable with consistent competent management.

-What’s much more troubling is the idea that the Browns face an uphill battle not because of factors within management’s control, but instead due to the intrinsic qualities of the City of Cleveland.
+What’s much more troubling is the idea that the Browns face an uphill battle not because of factors within management’s control, but instead due to the intrinsic qualities of Cleveland and Northeast Ohio.

 But what some see as a weakness here is much better viewed as a strength.
 Of course it’s harder to find the kind of person who’s cut out to thrive in Cleveland, just like it’s harder to find geniuses than the average.
 But once you’ve found enough of these folks, the force you’ve assembled will be exponentially more formidable.